 People often ask, “What sort of book editing input does a client receive from her/his Memoir Network editor?”

 The answer, of course, varies according to the client.
 No two receive the same response.
 We always individualize.

 Want to Give Your Memoir a Quick Boost?

 The big New York publishing houses NEVER publish a manuscript without extensive editing!
 Why would you?

 You’ll be surprised at how much a professional editor can quickly and effectively help you tweak your story so that you get to say more clearly and dynamically what you have been trying to say.
 We tend to be good at what we do.
 Said one client: “I accomplished more with you in six months than I had in ten years writing alone.”

 Click here to learn more about how editing can help you complete a better memoir.

-You persist in asking, “Yes, yes, but what sort of manuscript inputs can I expect from an editor that I begin to work with?”
+You persist in asking, “Yes, yes, but what sort of manuscript input can I expect from a memoir editor that I begin to work with?”